 For more information about the power of language and its impact on our emotions, please have a read of Upgrading Your Language Patterns.

 Create a Fear Journal

 A fear journal doesn’t sound like something very pleasant, I mean who in their right mind would want to verbalize their fears and bring them to life all over again?
-However, the miraculous thing about the process of journaling is that it will help you gain deeper insights about your thoughts and the fears behind them.
+However, the miraculous thing about the process of journaling is that it will help you gain deeper insights into your thoughts and the fears behind them.
 And with this clarity in mind, you will begin to see your fears in a new light.
 In fact, by writing down your fears you might even come to the conclusion that they aren’t as overwhelming as you initially made them out to be.
 You may even come to understand your fears, and with understanding comes the confidence you need to overcome them.

-There is however another advantage to journaling your fears; and it all comes down to the lessons you can gather from your experiences.
+There is, however, another advantage to journaling your fears, and it all comes down to the lessons you can gather from your experiences.
 For instance, let’s say that you dealt with one of your fears a little earlier in the day.
 That evening you can sit down with your journal and ask yourself the following questions:

 What can I learn from this?

 How can I use this to build my courage?